 - Mind over Mood by Dennis Greenberger and Christine Padesky is currently one of the most popular books about CBT.
 It provides: “simple yet powerful steps you can take to overcome emotional distress–and feel happier, calmer, and more confident.
 This life-changing book has already helped more than 1,000,000 readers use cognitive-behavioral therapy–one of today’s most effective forms of psychotherapy–to conquer depression, anxiety, panic attacks, anger, guilt, shame, low self-esteem, eating disorders, substance abuse, and relationship problems.”

 - The Anxiety and Worry Workbook: The Cognitive Behavioral Solution by David Clark and Aaron Beck.
 Aaron Beck is one of the fathers of CBT.
+This is an excellent cognitive behavioral therapy resource.
 Publisher’s description: “If you’re seeking lasting relief from out-of-control anxiety, this is the book for you.
 It is grounded in cognitive behavior therapy, the proven treatment approach developed and tested over more than 25 years by pioneering clinician-researcher Aaron T. Beck.
 Now Dr. Beck and fellow cognitive therapy expert David A. Clark put the tools and techniques of cognitive behavior therapy at your fingertips in this compassionate guide.
 Carefully crafted worksheets (you can download and print additional copies as needed), exercises, and examples reflect the authors’ decades of experience helping people just like you.
 Learn practical strategies for identifying your anxiety triggers, challenging the thoughts and beliefs that lead to distress, safely facing the situations you fear, and truly loosening anxiety’s grip–one manageable step at a time.
 Association for Behavioral and Cognitive Therapies (ABCT) Self-Help Book of Merit”

-- The CBT Toolbox: A Workbook for Clients and Clinicians by Jeff Riggenbach Although the workbook above seems ideal for anxiety and worry, this is a more general workbook and it is well-reviewed.
+- The CBT Toolbox: A Workbook for Clients and Clinicians by Jeff Riggenbach Although the workbook above is ideal for anxiety and worry, this is a more general CBT workbook and it is well-reviewed.
 Publisher’s description: “Theoretically sound, yet practical and easy-to-use, The CBT Toolbox guides you through evidence-based exercises to help navigate the road to recovery.
 For a client’s use on their own or for use in a therapeutic setting, this book will teach how to overcome unhealthy life patterns, providing fresh and proven approaches to help:* identify triggers for a variety of psychological problems * create step by step plans to improve self-worth * dismiss dysfunctional thinking * track and monitor anger * find calm in stressful situations * break destructive patterns in toxic relationships * defeat depression”

 You might also be interested in: